 Appeals are nothing like trials, you already have the bulk of the justice system against you, so you need proper legal support now more than ever.
-Working with the right Atlanta appeals attorneys for your case can impact your appeal, and the stress you go through during the process.
+Working with the right Atlanta appeals attorneys for your case can impact your appeal, and reduce the stress you go through during the process.

 During an appeal, lawyers employ different skill sets than during a trial.
 They will turn to research and analyzing small bits of the law that can change the outcome of your verdict.
 A good appeals lawyer at Howard & Arca will strive to persuade judges with a convincing argument while also addressing the concerns from your case.

 Defense lawyers might spend hours looking through the same material and end up with a single version of events.
 Appeals lawyers take a different stance, as they look at the bigger picture.
-It’s possible that the trial court committed a reversible error.
-Or that the conduct in your trial was not in accordance with Georgia law?
+It’s possible that the trial court committed a reversible error or that the conduct in your trial was not in accordance with Georgia law.

 What’s more, is that you don’t have the chance to speak in front of your peers.
 Appeals courts don’t rely on juries, so it is one judge sitting in front of you making life-changing decisions.
 An appeals lawyer should understand the gravity of your situation.

 If you or a loved one have been wrongly convicted, call the appeals lawyers at Howard & Arca today.
 We will give your case a risk-free evaluation and take a fresh approach to uncover any avenues which may result in your conviction being overturned.

 How Long Do I Have to File an Appeal?

 In general, you only have 30 days to file an appeal.
 It is critical that you handle this time frame with extreme care.
 If you submit paperwork after hours or even one day outside of the window, it may mean that you have lost your chance to appeal your case.